Civil RTC News

 Discretionary appointment of counsel

-The court may appoint counsel for a child in a paternity proceeding.
+A court may appoint counsel for either side in a divorce proceeding.

 Right to counsel